Refugee-Learning-Accelerator/rla-course-central/challenge2/Initial Prototype/initialprototype.md

   * If she proceeds the student who got it wrong, gets a message to ask a student that’s seating close to him(according to the seating plan) to help him after class or during the X minute break.

   Extra Features
-  * Users could ask for harder questions
+  * Users could ask for harder questions or easier questions
+  * Users get points for how many questions they get right and the difficulty they are
   * Users get marked as tutors and helpers

   Main Philosophy: *Groupwork: because you can't claim to have mastered something until you can teach it*